JadeEverycheck/newForum/static/README.md

-# Frontend for forum app
+# New frontend for forum app

 to launch the front  :